How to Shoot the Aurora:

-Part 1: What is Aurora?
+What is Aurora?

 Aurora season in the northern hemisphere is just around the corner!
 Traveling to see the northern (or southern) lights is a big draw to polar destinations like Alaska, Antarctica, Finland, Greenland and more!

 Aurora is a natural phenomenon that occurs in latitudes nearer to the poles.
-In the northern hemisphere it’s called the aurora borealis or northern lights.
-In the southern hemisphere they are called the aurora australis or southern lights.
+In the northern hemisphere, it’s called the aurora borealis or northern lights.
+In the southern hemisphere, they are called the aurora australis or southern lights.

 Many.
 The aurora circles the magnetic poles of the planet in an elliptical pattern.
 The best places locations in the northern hemisphere to see them are Alaska, Iceland, Greenland, Norway Canada, Finland, Russia.
-The best in the southern hemisphere to see or shoot the aurora australis is Antarctica, New Zealand, Tasmania, South Georgia, The Falklands, Argentina and Chile.
+The best in the southern hemisphere to see or shoot the aurora australis is Antarctica, New Zealand, Tasmania, South Georgia, The Falklands, Argentina, and Chile.

 It is best to head away from any sort of light pollution.
 That means head far away from cities or roads/highways for optimal viewing.

 I may be partial because I’m from Alaska, but I use the University of Alaska Fairbanks Geophysical Institute’s forecast.
-Aside from quite literally freezing their nads off half the year, this group of individuals with great brains study the Earth’s Geophysical processes, which includes the aurora.
+Aside from quite literally freezing their nads off half the year, this group of individuals with great brains studies the Earth’s geophysical processes, which includes the aurora.
 Don’t worry they predict the aurora for the entire planet- that means you too Antarctica and New Zealand.
 Other websites to check out are Aurora Service, and NOAA.